Skip to main content

 Response DTO

 FilmResponse is what the API exposes over the wire.
-It mirrors Film field-for-field at this stage, but keeping them separate matters: the domain model can evolve independently from the API contract.
+It mirrors Film field-for-field at this stage, but keeping them separate matters: the domain model can evolve independently of the API contract.

 java/dev/pollito/spring_java/sakila/film/adapter/in/rest/dto/FilmResponse.java